-Would you market an inexpensive economy car the same way you’d market a luxury car?
+Would you market an inexpensive economy car in the same way as a luxury car?
 While marketers can clearly explain the differences between marketing a luxury product and marketing a commodity, many struggle to bring this to the world of real estate.

 Luxury properties, from large homes to modern apartments, attract an extremely different type of buyer than regular properties.
 These buyers have very different priorities, making it important to market using a completely different message.

 From calling attention to special features about the neighborhood to emphasizing value inside the home, there are many ways to convey the upscale nature of a luxury property in a customized postcard.
 Read on to learn how to effectively conduct your high end real estate marketing.